 If you want a stylish PC that you connect your own peripherals and display to, there’s very little choice; it’s lucky, then, that the Pavilion Wave is so good.

 A better spec in a bigger case would cost a lot less, and the bundled mouse is very basic, but this is still a great machine.

-- Small, subtle and sturdy design
+- Small, sturdy design

 - Review spec is decent value